flipdot/drinks-storage-order/README.md

 ## Manual Override

 If sensors are failing, it is possible to place an order manually.
 To do so, a yaml file is needed to be fed into the script via stdin.
+This file needs to contain the number of crates that are currently in storage. **It does not reflect the amount of crates that will be ordered**.

 An exemplary observation could reside in `override.yaml` like so:

 ```
 supply: